► C4 Cactus goes more mainstream

 The C4 Cactus is available to order now, and deliveries in the UK are set to take place from April 2018.
 It’s priced between £17,265 and £20,895, and is available in Feel and Flair editions.

 We love its lightness; its cleverness of engineering.
-We also admire its single-minded pursuit of comfort, too.
-There is a pay-off in terms of refinement and perceived quality inside, and functionally and dynamically, it’s flawed compared with the best of the hatchback opposition.
+We also admire its single-minded pursuit of comfort, too - those new seats are a huge step forward and genuinely pampering for a car of this class.
+There is a pay-off in terms of refinement and perceived quality inside, and functionally and dynamically it’s flawed compared with the best of the hatchback opposition.

 But that patchy ability doesn’t stop it being likeable.
 If you’re looking for an idiosyncratic hatchback that allows you to stand out from the crowd, then step this way and don’t look back.
 If you’re buying rationally, and with your head, then this car is probably not for you.
 As we said, it’s a proper Citroen.